NirmalaAbothu/employee-management-system-11.29.20/README.md

 -    Update Employee by Manager
 -    Update Employee by Role

-First applicatin prompts to user the following options:
+First application prompts to user the following options:

 -    View All Employees
 -    View All Employees by Department